Fine-Tuning Diffusion Models via Intermediate Distribution Shaping: Preliminaries

-\textbf{PPO via Rejection Sampling:} Classical rejection sampling from the Monte Carlo literature \citep{thomopoulos2012essentials} can be used to sample from $p^{\mathsf{ppo}}$.
+Classical rejection sampling from the Monte Carlo literature \citep{thomopoulos2012essentials} can be used to sample from $p^{\mathsf{RL}}$.
 We note this folklore result in our setting: \begin{lemma} Let $r (x) \leq r_{\max}$ for some $r_{\max}$.
 Given a sample $Y\sim\bar{p}$, we accept it with probability $\mathbb{P}(\mathsf{Accept}|Y) = \exp(\tfrac{r(Y)-r_{\max}}{\alpha})$.
-Then, conditioned on $\mathsf{Accept}$, $Y$ is a sample from $p^{\mathsf{ppo}}$. \end{lemma} Lemma \ref{lem:base_rej} provides a way to obtain exact samples from $p^{\mathsf{ppo}}$.
+Then, conditioned on $\mathsf{Accept}$, $Y$ is a sample from $p^{\mathsf{RL}}$. \end{lemma} Lemma \ref{lem:base_rej} provides a way to obtain exact samples from $p^{\mathsf{RL}}$.
 A well known challenge with this method is sample inefficiency - as often in practice, $\alpha$ is small leading to small acceptance probability.
 Thus, in practice, methods such as Best-of-N (BoN) which always accept a fixed fraction of samples are used.
 We now introduce \textit{Generalized Rejection sAmpling Fine Tuning} (GRAFT), a framework to unify such rejection sampling approaches.
-More specifically, Lemma~\ref{lemma:master_graft} shows that this still leads to PPO, but with reshaped rewards.
+More specifically, Lemma~\ref{lemma:master_graft} shows that this still leads to sampling from the solution of the KL regularized reward maximization objective, but with reshaped rewards.
 We then discuss its utility in the context of diffusion models.

-\section{GRAFT: Generalized Rejection sAmpling Fine Tuning}
+\subsection{GRAFT: Generalized Rejection sAmpling Fine Tuning}

 Assume $(X^{(i)})_{i \in [M]}$ are $M$ i.i.d. samples with law $\bar{p}$ over a space $\mathcal{X}$.
 Given reward function $r: \mathcal{X} \to \mathbb{R} $, let the reward corresponding to $X^{(i)}$ be $R_i := r(X^{(i)})$, the empirical distribution of $(X^{(i)})_{i \in [M]}$ be $\hat{P}_X (\cdot)$ and the empirical CDF of $(R_i)_{i\in[M]}$ be $\hat{F}_R (\cdot)$.
 We introduce Generalized Rejection Sampling (GRS) to accept a subset of high reward samples, $\mathcal{A}:=(Y^{(j)})_{j \in [M_s]} \subseteq (X^{(i)})_{i \in [M]}$, where $Y^{(j)}$ denotes the $j^{\text{th}}$ accepted sample.